 For information on how to apply, including the application form and submission guidelines, click here.

 Please refer to our Primary Supervisors page for details of our supervisory expertise and to the Student Profile page to see the projects our doctoral students are involved in.

 For PhD study, studio space is not provided by default.
 Students can make a case in their application for a project space at specific points in their research, which will be considered in negotiation with local departments and Estates.

-The AHRC Award from the Scottish Graduate School of Arts and Humanities competition—ONLY FOR APPLICATIONS DUE 23 SEPTEMBER 2016
+The AHRC Award from the Scottish Graduate School of Arts and Humanities competition HAS NOW CLOSED—ONLY FOR APPLICATIONS DUE IN SEPTEMBER

 The Glasgow School of Art is part of a consortium of eight Higher Education institutions which has been awarded funding from the Arts and Humanities Research Council (AHRC) to support postgraduate studentships and training in the Arts and Humanities in Scotland.
 Under the Doctoral Training Partnership (DTP) scheme, the consortium - comprised of the Universities of Aberdeen, Dundee, Glasgow, Edinburgh, St Andrews, Stirling, Strathclyde and The Glasgow School of Art - will consider applications for doctoral studentship awards in the majority of Arts and Humanities subjects.